microsoft/accessibility-insights-action/docs/ado-extension-inputs.md

 -   `snapshot` (boolean).
 Save snapshots of scanned pages as artifacts.
 These snapshots will show you exactly what the scanner sees when scanning the page.
 This requires `uploadOutputArtifact` to not be set to `false`.

 -   `chromePath` (string).
 Path to Chrome executable.
 By default, the task downloads a version of Chrome that is tested to work with this task.

+-   `npmRegistryUrl` (string).
+Default: `https://registry.yarnpkg.com`.
+NPM registry Url to install the runtime dependencies.

+-   `npmRegistryCredential` (connectedService:externalnpmregistry).
+Credentials to use for external registries to install the runtime dependencies.
+For registries in this organization/collection, leave this blank; the build’s credentials are used automatically.